-The following graphic shows how the community responded.
+The Results The following graphic shows how the community responded.
 It’s not realistic to think there would be a simple answer to a pretty complex question, but there are clear patterns.
 The most number of respondents (43%) essentially agreed with long-standing Java EE expert group consensus.
 Specifically this means taking a relatively conservative, organic approach to standardization.
 A further 14% favored a very conservative approach to standardization, forming a significant but not overwhelming majority.
 About 21% respondents had essentially the opposite view, equating Java EE with non-standard products.
 For context, this would basically mean standardizing features in products that are rarely used even by their own users.
 A further 23% favored a slightly more conservative approach that is still OK with standardizing ideas that are yet unproven.
 For context, these are most concepts that would very likely be considered Hype-Driven Development (HDD) by most ordinary developers in the blue collar enterprise (the very readable, extremely unassuming and sensible HDD write-up tellingly includes microservices and reactive programming as prominent examples; if you haven’t done so already, I highly recommend reading the linked article).

 People that put in comments for the most part supported the existing Java EE approach to standardization.
 Here is a representative sample:

 “Focus on reliability and long-term planning, Java is the backbone of many enterprises”

 “I do not believe that Java EE should introduce any wildly new concepts or approaches”

 “Stability is way more important than college kids’ untested and unproven ideas”

 “Considering the purpose of Java EE in the first place, only those innovations should be considered that reduce bugs, increase stability, keep backward compatibility and reduce cost”

 “The most valuable thing about Java is that it’s backwards compatible, so innovations should be standardized very carefully.
 Innovations are to be provided by libraries, frameworks, etc”

 “I firmly believe in Java EE as a robust, reliable, base stack upon which to build the rest of your tech stack.
 As such, I don’t really think innovation should be seen much in it’s purvey.
 Let third party libraries, frameworks, and vendor-specific features take charge of innovation.
 Meanwhile, the Java EE specs should keep making sure to standardize as much of the proven ideas as possible to allow communities to disengage from specific implementations as much as possible”

 “I see standardization as a final step of a lengthy engineering process.
 Changing a standard after it gets established is always difficult and if it is frequently required, it’ll be quite counterproductive”

 “Since standards are there to last at least for a few years, I prefer a more conservative approach”

 “It is important for Java EE to try to limit it’s scope only to proven ideas and make them standards.
 For all other ideas there is always the possibility to evolve as open projects and once they prove they are good Java EE can adopt them”

 “Our industry is full of hype, it is a decease.
 Java EE should be free from it”

 “Let the industry innovate…then standardize later.
 Don’t discourage the use of non-standard libraries”

 “For me, standardization is a refining activity, which means to take the best approaches and bind them together in a way that makes sense and eases developers’ work.
 Innovation for innovation’s sake is not worth the effort since it takes resources away from other areas that need improvement”

 “Java EE should be conservative”

 “Innovations may be provided by vendors, no need to standardize them”

 “One of the selling points for Java EE is the stability and robustness.
 If we start to introduce the innovation-of-the-day into Java EE, then we will threaten that stability”

 “There can be innovation on top of Java EE.
 Once they are proven – and if found necessary – they can be included as standards later on”

 “I’m all for new ideas, but if they’re going to make it into Java EE, the reason needs to be that people actually need them.
 Not just because X is the latest buzzword”

 Java EE Innovation Approach in Context To understand the real significance of the current implicitly conservative approach to Java EE standardization, it is important to have some context.

 I don’t think it surprises ordinary enterprise developers that technology vendors do not behave very responsibly when it comes to hype.
 Although there are a few brave souls, many do not have the correct incentives to self-regulate responsibly against hype.
 Even the ones that actually do have some good intentions are often slaves to their own egos, groupthink and isolation from down-to-earth blue collar enterprise development.
 Indeed grossly exaggerating the real world applicability (and consequent profitability) for startup(ish) ideas has become a such a habitual problem in Silicon Valley in recent years that it has long been hard to find companies that don’t do it (if you haven’t read the book “Disrupted” I highly recommend you do it soon).
 Quite frankly typical conference speakers, self-declared “industry analysts/thought leaders/opinion makers” and a certain class of consultants aren’t any better at any of this either.